yiisoft/db-mysql/README.md

     <br>
 </p>

-Yii DataBase MySQL Extension is a database extension for the [Yii Framework] that allows developers to access and interact with [MySQL] and [MariaDb] databases.
+Yii Database MySQL Extension is a database extension for the [Yii Framework] that allows developers to access and interact with [MySQL] and [MariaDb] databases.
 It provides a set of classes and methods for connecting to a [MySQL] and [MariaDb] database, executing SQL queries, and managing data within the database.
 The extension is designed to be easy to use and integrate into Yii-based applications, and supports a wide range of [MySQL], [MariaDb] features and functions.
 It also includes support for transactions, database schema management, and error handling.

 It is used in [Yii Framework] but can be used separately.